anthonycorletti/snok/docs/index.md

 ## 📲 Contact

-Reach out to Anthony directly on [Twitter](https://twitter.com/anthonycorletti) if you'd like to get in touch.
+Reach out on [Twitter](https://twitter.com/anthonycorletti) if you'd like to get in touch!

 &nbsp;